 11. Set-up an eCommerce tracking system to analysis and report

 There are a bunch of tools that can help you with this, and the good news is, most of them are free!
 We would recommend starting with the basic i.e. Google Analytics to ensure you have it running correctly on your website and that you have eCommerce tracking setup.
-This allows you to track conversions and analysis purchase activity on your site or app.
+This allows you to track conversions and analyse purchase activity on your site or app.
 By enabling eCommerce tracking, you can see product and transaction information, average order value, eCommerce conversion rate, time to purchase, and other valuable data.

 It is no secret that Google Analytics is the vital component to any eCommerce website, but if you want to take it to the next level, there are many other analytical solutions to your needs…